BeepingSeath/FriluftsWebbshop/Planning.md

 Footer a positioning ....
-A full header
+A full header ....
-Category page start
+clickable buttons in header ....